demelvin/webtask-google-directions/README.md

 /wt make directions
 ```
 #### Add the Webtask
-Once the webtask has been successfully created click the **"Edit it in Webtask Editor"** link within the Slack message.
+Once the Webtask has been successfully created click the **"Edit it in Webtask Editor"** link within the Slack message.
 Within the editor copy and paste the contents of the [webtask-slash-google-directions.js](./lib/webtask-slash-google-directions.js) file.
 Next save the Webtask using the save button near the top right of the editor (CTRL+s).

 #### Add the Google API Key
-In order to successfully authenticate with the [Google a Directions API key is needed](https://developers.google.com/maps/documentation/directions/get-api-key).
-This key needs to be added using the webtask editor to do this open the settings within the editor.
+In order to successfully authenticate with the directions API [a Google Directions API Key](https://developers.google.com/maps/documentation/directions/get-api-key) is needed.
+Once you have created a key it needs to be added using the Webtask editor.

 To do this you can click the wrench icon near the upper left hand corner of the editor and selecting **Secrets**.
 Once the secrets UI is displayed click add secret and add the following key/value: